 The never ending price ticker tacking across the bottom of the screen and the white noise of prognosticators pontificating is almost always present as investors work, research and trade.
-In other words, you’re left wondering what the visual is meant for.

 For most, it is nothing but a distraction from the discipline needed to be successful.
 Specific suggestions to profit are few and far between and anxiety is almost guaranteed.

-Here’s the truth: the mission of financial television isn’t to help you make money.
+The mission of financial television isn’t to help you make money.

-Infotainment on CNBC, Bloomberg and Fox Business is big business as the major players raise the emotion to epic levels on even mundane market developments.
+Infotainment on CNBC, Bloomberg and FOX Business is big business as the major players raise the emotion to epic levels on even mundane market developments.

 Think about the last time a TV contributor or guest told you what, when and at the price to buy or sell with specifics.

 The “breaking news” alert is subject to overuse with the network goal to keep viewers engaged and fearful that they will miss crucial developments.
 Ads need to be sold to pay their bills regardless of the activity in the markets.